davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/matthew/chapters/matthew-7/verses/matthew-7-3/matthew-7-3-niv.md

 ---
-title: "“Why do you look at the speck of sawdust in your brother’s eye and pay no attention to the plank in your own eye?"
-attribution: "Matthew 7:3 NIV"
+title: "Matthew 7:3 NIV"
 New International Version of: "Matthew 7:3"
-type: quote
+type: verse
+verse: "“Why do you look at the speck of sawdust in your brother’s eye and pay no attention to the plank in your own eye?"
 tags:
-  - quote
+  - verse
 ---